YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you feel unwell before surgery, tell the clinic.
 Mild arm soreness is usually not the same as fever, chills, chest symptoms, heavy cough, dizziness, vomiting, or feeling generally ill.
 The decision should be made before you travel or arrive at the clinic, not after you are already in the procedure room.

 The same thinking applies to cold or flu symptoms after a hair transplant.
 The issue is not fear of one symptom.
-The issue is whether the patient can tolerate surgery and recover safely.
+The issue is whether you can tolerate surgery and recover safely.

 What if I need a travel vaccine before coming to Turkey?

 Plan travel vaccines early.
-Do not leave them until the last day before flying unless a doctor has told you that timing is necessary.
+For travel medicine, early often means weeks before the trip, not the final airport week.
+Do not leave vaccination until the last day before flying unless a doctor has told you that timing is necessary.
 A vaccine reaction during travel can make the first consultation, blood pressure check, operation day, or return flight more complicated than needed.

 If you are traveling for surgery, build the schedule around medical clarity rather than the tightest possible ticket.
 The same practical thinking used for flying after a hair transplant applies here.
 Travel is easier when the body is stable and the patient has enough margin.